SitePen/dstore/README.md

 * Rest - This is a server-based store that sends HTTP requests following REST conventions to access and modify data requested through the store interface.
 * Request - This is a simple server-based store, like Rest, that provides read-only access to data from the server.
 * Cache - This is an aggregate store that combines a master and caching store to provide caching functionality.
-* Observable - This a mixin store that adds track array changes and add index information to events of tracked store instances.
+* Trackable - This a mixin store that adds track array changes and add index information to events of tracked store instances.
 This adds a track() method for tracking stores.
 * SimpleQuery - This is a base store with basic querying functionality, which is extended by the Memory store, and can be used to add client side querying functionality to the Request/Rest store.

 See the [Stores section](./docs/Stores.md) for more information these stores.